-Admission for academic year 23/24 will be open during next summer semester 2023 (April) and the entrance exams will take place in early early July and early September 2023, please contact Enrique Tomás for further information.
+The admission for the next academic year 24/25 will be open again in spring 2024 and the first round of entrance exams will take place in early early July 2024, please contact Enrique Tomás for further information.
 Studying in Austria is generally free for EU-citizens, information about tuition fees for non-EU students can be found here.

 The design of musical instruments is already looking back to a long cultural and artistic tradition throughout the millennia.
 With the development of electronic music during the last century we have experienced a radical paradigmatic shift, which accelerated during the past decades through the further advances in digitalization of music and the following virtualization of instruments.
 Postdigital Lutherie intends to reflect these developments by reconnecting the various aspects of acoustic, electronic and digital design of musical instruments again within tangible sonic artifacts for musical expression.
 This opens new design perspectives and artistic possibilities for established cultural techniques and musical practices in the context of an ongoing digitalization.